EasyRF/http-server-demo/README.md

 ### Install tools

 The server demo has been written using the latest and popular web development tools.
-It uses the NodeJS express framework for the back-end and angularJS and Bootstrap CSS for the front-end.
+It uses the NodeJS express framework for the back-end and AngularJS and Bootstrap CSS for the front-end.

 The project has been bootstrapped using [https://www.npmjs.org/package/generator-angular-fullstack]()